alexcosta97/alexcosta97/README.md

 📫 You can reach me at: alex@alexcosta.dev

-⚡ Fun fact: I have a Spotify [playlist] with nearly 10K likes
+⚡ Fun fact: I have a Spotify [playlist] with over 10K likes

 ### Blogs posts